jonifreeman/sqltyped/README.md

 results are returned as type safe records.
 Those type safe records are emulated by building on [Shapeless](https://github.com/milessabin/shapeless) HLists.

-* Full SQL syntax + SQL dialects
-* Requiring a user to create a type for each used column is unncessary boilerplate once Scala macros can create public types
-* Benchmark the effect on compilation times and optimize as needed
-* ...

 How to try it?
 --------------